LL782/jest-sandbox/README.md

 Files have been separated in this way to reflect module systems available, natively, in the different environments.

-Jest will pick up and any `.js` files in these environments.
+Jest will pick up any test files in the `app` directory.

 ## Browser view